-Upon termination of employment, a participant's unvested account balance forfeits to the Plan to be used to pay restoration contributions, replace abandoned accounts, reduce Plan expenses, or offset employer contributions as defined in the Plan document.
-The balance of forfeited nonvested accounts to be used in future periods totaled approximately \$82,000 and \$121,000 as of December 31, 2019 and 2018, respectively.
-Forfeitures of approximately \$296,000 were used to pay plan administrative expenses during the year ended December 31, 2019.
+Upon termination of employment, a participant's unvested account balance forfeits to the Plan to be used to pay restoration contributions, replace abandoned accounts, or offset employer contributions as defined in the Plan document.
+The balance of forfeited nonvested accounts to be used in future periods totaled approximately \$135,000 and \$82,000 as of December 31, 2020 and 2019, respectively.